 Sugar Keeps Immune Cells from Doing Their Job

 First, sugar suppresses a fundamental immune function called phagocytosis.
 Phagocytes are cells that engulf and ingest foreign matter such as bacteria and pathogens, and phagocytosis is the term for this process.
 Sugar decreases phagocytosis by crippling the phagocytes.
 This disabling of the phagocytes peaks within 2 hours of sugar ingestion.
 As far back as 1973, a study published in The American Society for Clinical Nutrition, Inc.1 explained this phenomenon.

 Think about this in the context of sweet treats during the holidays – which also happen to be smack in the middle of cold and flu season.

 Sugar Competes with Vitamin C

-The second way that sugar damages your immune system is by competing with vitamin C, one of the Foundation Supplements in the Save Our Bones Program.
+The second way that sugar damages your immune system is by competing with vitamin C, one of the Foundation Supplements in the Osteoporosis Reversal Program.
 You see, insulin transports sugar into and out of cells.
 Insulin acts like a carrier, so to speak.
 Insulin also carries vitamin C into and out of cells.
 If it’s too “busy” with the sugar, the vitamin C doesn’t get into the cells where it needs to be – particularly the phagocyte cells mentioned above.
 Phagocytes need vitamin C to function properly and engage in the process of phagocytosis.
 This is how sugar does its nefarious work on the immune system.